 Register for Penn Guardian at: http://www.publicsafety.upenn.edu/pennguardian/

-The University generally cannot, by federal law (FERPA), discuss your academic or financial records with a third party, including your parents.
-To authorize Penn to share academic/financial data with a parent, guardian, sponsor or other party, you must designate them explicitly.
+The University generally cannot, by federal student privacy law (FERPA), discuss your academic or financial records with a third party, including parents.
+To authorize Penn to share your information with a parent, guardian, sponsor or another party, you must designate them explicitly

 From Penn InTouch, select Profile, privacy & emergency, then Share Academic/Financial Information.

 Penn.Pay is Penn’s electronic billing and payment system.
 As a student, you can access Penn.Pay with your Penn.Key.
-To enable others (such as your parents) to also receive and/or pay your bill, and view new daily activity, you must ‘invite’ them as an ‘other payer’.
+To enable others (such as your parents) to also receive and/or pay your bill, and view new activity on a daily basis, you must ‘invite’ them as an ‘other payer’